-Council Three Year Implementation Plan
+Council Implementation Plan

-Alongside this plan is a draft Hackney Council Three Year Implementation Plan, which provides a detailed set of key proposed actions for the Council to undertake over the next three years that contribute to delivering the goals.
+Alongside this plan is a Hackney Council Implementation Plan, which provides a detailed set of key actions for the Council to undertake, initially over the next three years that contribute to delivering the goals and objectives.
+The Implementation Plan, whilst for an initial 3 year period, will be updated every year, extending to 2030.